‘English Electric’ is genuinely a stunning return to form.

 Ha!
 Ha!
 Y’know, it turns out I don’t think my dad played for Celtic!
 I think he was pulling a Walter Mitty on me!
 He played football and he was something to do with Celtic because he knew people at the ground when I was a kid and he used to take me up there.
 I’ve walked on the pitch and been in the trophy room… turns out he never played for the first team as far as I could find out!!
 Funny old world eh?

-The Electricity Club gives its grateful thanks to ANDY McCLUSKEY
+ELECTRICITYCLUB.CO.UK gives its grateful thanks to Andy McCluskey

 Special thanks to Toby Harris at 100%